 - Then, check if the block is gone once the reboot is complete.

-Secure Boot ends with loading a certified Bootloader of the OS into memory.
-The digital certificate comes from the OEM or the Enterprise.
-To completely resolve the problem, contact IT admin or Microsoft support.
+Secure Boot ends with loading the OS’s certified Bootloader into memory.
+The digital certificate is issued by the OEM or the Enterprise.
+To completely resolve the problem, contact the IT admin or Microsoft support.

 Secure Boot is a built-in security measure found in Windows computers.
 Its purpose is to safeguard against unauthorized code execution during the boot-up sequence.
 Allowing only digitally signed and authenticated bootloaders, kernels, and boot managers to run effectively blocks potential threats such as malware and rootkits.
 The UEFI firmware plays a vital role in verifying these signatures, ensuring the system’s integrity, and effectively countering low-level attacks.